VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Quote/objects/CreateQuoteFromCartCommandType.md

 # CreateQuoteFromCartCommandType ==~object~==

-The `CreateQuoteFromCartCommandType` used to create a new quote based on the contents of an existing shopping cart.
+This type is used to create a new quote based on the contents of an existing shopping cart.

 ## Fields